-TopBuild's 2021 compensation structure was composed of the following primary components:
+TopBuild's executive compensation program features the following primary components:

 - Base salary;

-- Annual cash bonuses;
+- Annual cash bonus; and

-- Long-term performance-based restricted stock awards; and

-- Long-term stock option awards.
+- Long-term incentives.

 Our executive officers enter into award agreements in connection with grants of equity awards.
 The award agreements and the Severance Plan (described in the section below entitled "Payments upon a Change of Control and/or Termination of Employment") contain certain restrictive covenants, including a non-competition covenant during employment and for one year thereafter.
-In addition to the foregoing, our executive officers are able to participate in the health care plans, defined contribution plans, discount programs and benefits offered to all employees of the Company and, in addition to the foregoing, have access to an executive physical exam program that provides for an annual health assessment.
+In addition, our executive officers participate in the same benefit programs as our salaried employees, including healthcare and wellness programs and a defined contribution (401(k)) savings plan.
+They also have access to an executive physical exam program that provides for an annual health assessment.

-Equity Incentive Compensation
+Long-Term Incentive Compensation